JulianSoriano/Guardian-Link/README.md

     Function for users to reset passwords

 Admin Privileges
-    Admin has authority to delete users and assign admin roles (COMPLETE) Admin can reset passwords
-    Admin can create basic user profiles (COMPLETE) Regular users have the ability to delete their own accounts.
+    Regular users have the ability to delete their own accounts.

 Submission Checklist